nina-sal/CapstoneProject_24/Data Sheet.md

 ### Pitch-level Statistics
 - The dataset comprises all pitches from the 2024 MLB season.
-- Metrics include pitch velocity, acceleration, position, etc. For further details, refer to Statcast’s glossary: [Statcast Glossary](https://baseballsavant.mlb.com/csv-docs).
+- Metrics include pitch velocity, acceleration, position, etc. For further details of all variables included, refer to Statcast’s glossary: [Statcast Glossary](https://baseballsavant.mlb.com/csv-docs).
 - Before cleaning: 721,611 instances.
 - After cleaning: 555,594 instances (see the cleaning section for details).
 - Less than 0.5% of the data had missing values (not including deprecated statistics).
 These rows were removed.